Reut212/Pokemon_Game/README.md

 In this game our goal is to get as much Pokemons as we can.
 In order to catch a Pokemon we need to send our Agent towards this Pokemon so he can catch him.
-When we catch a Pokemon , A new one is show up in the game randomly.
+When we catch a Pokemon , A new one shows up in the game randomly.

 This game in based on Classes that we created such as: